Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Circular Foundations? https://www.youtube.com/watch?v=5snNwUqWAxA

 ## December 15th, 2020
+* Q&A: Do you plan on adding mass foundation placement? https://www.youtube.com/watch?v=8Pm6KLejrOQ
 * Q&A: We need more foundation types- triangle foundations, smaller foundations? https://www.youtube.com/watch?v=V8sGth96I5w

 ## January 12th, 2021
 * Q&A: Possibility of placing more than one foundation at once? https://www.youtube.com/watch?v=TdmIe3EM_B8

+## January 19th, 2021
+* Q&A: What about an opional grid to put all Foundations all aligned around the Map? https://www.youtube.com/watch?v=Xi9S_sVklB8

+# Fuel

+## March 9th, 2019
+* Q&A: Collect Fart Gas for fuel? https://www.youtube.com/watch?v=O5R_YmTmXUI

 # Game Modes

 ## March 9th, 2019
 * Q&A: Another game mode with a procedurally generated world? https://www.youtube.com/watch?v=GZlK2fIlYVk

+## December 19th, 2019
+* Q&A: Will there be more competitive stuff? https://www.youtube.com/watch?v=sMGWvbL09qA

 ## September 15th, 2020
 * Q&A: Will there be more polish to the Survival aspects of the game? https://www.youtube.com/watch?v=0flTS1mpH7s